Horizon-Innovation-Team/.github/README.md

 # Horizon Innovation Team

-Lean and Fast.
+Lean and Fast

 Check out our github accessible FOSS body of work and our website for more info!
 (Horizon Innovation Team)[https://horizon-innovation-team.github.io/]